K9Crypt/website/README.md

 # K9Crypt

-K9Crypt allows you to create and share encrypted messages.
+K9Crypt allows you to create and share encrypted messages, and now features a blog system.

 ## Features

 - **Encrypted Messages**: Your messages are secured with end-to-end encryption.
 - **Notification System**: Stay informed about important updates, messages, and activities with real-time notifications.
+- **Blog System**: Read and share knowledge with a built-in blog feature.

 ## Installation